Lifka/hacking-resources/README.md

 # Hacking cheat sheet and resources
 List of hacking utilities.
-Resources that I consider useful that I have been and continue to collect during my study.
+Resources that I consider useful and that I have been and continue to collect during my study.

 ## Tools